-(22) HHSC--The Texas Health and Human Services Commission.
+(23) HHSC--The Texas Health and Human Services Commission.

-(23) HSP--Habilitation service plan.
-A plan developed by the SPT while a designated resident is residing in a nursing facility that:
+(24) HSP--Habilitation service plan.
+A plan developed by the SPT while a designated resident is residing in a NF that:

 (A) is individualized and developed through a person-centered approach;